Special notes on termination while coronavirus restrictions are in place

 Get your Agency Involved

 Always make sure to inform your agency about any plans for terminating a contract as it is a requirement for agencies to report terminations to the relevant Consulates.
 As the employer, notifying the employment agency is also a way to protect yourself in order to avoid potential claims or inclusion into the Consulates’ Employer Watch-lists.
 When you do this, please make sure to also provide a copy of the signed termination documents.
 At Fair Agency we continue to provide support to our employers and workers to navigate employment challenges in these difficult times.
-If you are planning or considering to end your contract, please reach out to us so that we can help you through this.
+If you are planning or considering ending your contract, please reach out to us so that we can help you through this.

 Read the general procedures for parting ways and terminating contract: HERE